 - booking appointment times for bus users with free bus passes after 10am

 - whether faster transport routes could be introduced to the new hospital

 - use of technology to reduce need for travel

 - consider different staff working patterns.

-For car users, our plans for the Midland Metropolitan Hospital site will allow several access points from the main public highway.
+For car users there will be 800 secure, and well-lit parking spaces for patients and visitors.
+Our plans for the Midland Metropolitan Hospital site will allow several access points from the main public highway.
 In addition, designated drop-off and collection points have been placed at strategic locations for staff, patients and for the delivery of goods and services.

 Underground car parking will be provided and the levels are in the process of being built.
 This feature will dramatically reduce the parking implications for surrounding areas as well as providing direct access through the atrium into the heart of the main hospital.

 There are also exciting plans for staff.
 They include dedicated car share parking spaces, electric vehicle charging points and secure cycle parking.